 - If the target market is over the age of 50, the font isn’t smaller than 20px.

 - Again, with older target markets I stick to light & neutral colored backgrounds, saving dark colors for the fonts (this rule doesn’t apply when targeting a younger demographic).

 - If the company is B2B and business card owners frequent networking events, I keep the back of the cards plain.
 This allows the recipient of each card to write notes on the back.

 This post was brought to you by Adi Soozin of MD9.co.
 If you enjoyed this post and would like to see more like this, consider using the affiliate links we include in these posts.
 They allow us to occasionally earn a commission if you decide to make a purchase.
 This is at no extra cost to you and it supports this website, as well as the composition of future posts, which means we can spend more time writing content.
 I genuinely recommend everything linked to via this website.

 That’s all for now.
-To stay up to date with my latest posts & guides, follow me on LinkedIn or click that chatbot in the bottom right corner to join the email list.
+To stay up to date with my latest posts & guides, follow me on LinkedIn or join the email list.